Design-Collective/dcwp/README.md

 * Rollback: `cap staging deploy:rollback`

 Composer support is built-in so when you run a deploy, `composer install` is automatically run on the server.

+## How to merge/update this repo from [Roots/Bedrock](https://roots.io/bedrock/)
+To setup upstream capabilities in order to merge/update from upstream, you need to run the following:
+  * `git remote add upstream https://github.com/roots/bedrock`
+  * `git fetch upstream`
+  Commits to the remote master will be stored in a local branch, upstream/master.
+  * Checkout local master branch: `git checkout master`
+  * Merge upstream/master branch to sync with upstream: `git merge upstream/master`